ruzz311/vml-minification/README.md

 * Reduce ramp up time when moving developers between projects

-## Code Samples
+## How To Minify
+**In short - [grunt](http://gruntjs.com/) with a series of [gunt-contrib](https://github.com/gruntjs/grunt-contrib) modules is the preferred method of minifying client side assets at VML.**

+Instead of explaining each module in detail, we believe the best method of learning is through example.
 Three sample projects have been created to act as a set of tutorials for developers unfamiliar with grunt.
-Within each project you'll find a README.md with an explanation of purpose and install / compile instructions.
+Within each project you'll find a README with an explanation of purpose and install / compile instructions.

-Example Code can be found at @rmadsen [Github Page](https://github.com/ruzz311/vml-minification).
+Please see @rmadsen's Github Project - <https://github.com/ruzz311/vml-minification>.

 ### Getting SetUp
 To run the example code, you'll first need to install both Node and Grunt.